 The Divine Art of Scanning

 Skimming and scanning through the passages just to get an idea of the topic discussed is an almost angelic ability, especially during the IELTS Reading section.
 This helps in developing a sense of the information being put out, its basic structure and if possible, its mood.
 Through a smooth floating motion, it also helps you mark out the important numbers that appear that may be a part of the questions asked.
-Remember, you must not get too deep and your first priority must be reading carefully.
+Remember, you must not get too deep and your priority must be reading carefully.

 Don’t Prioritise Vocabulary

 While preparing for the IELTS Reading section, or any other part of the exam, you must always remember that it is not a test of vocabulary but of communication-coherent English.
 It affords greater importance to grammar and sentence, correction and understanding.
-So, if you come across difficult unknown words, just try to get around it and practice to get the central idea rather than dwelling on a few words.
+So, if you come across difficult unknown words, just try to get around them and practice to get the central idea rather than dwelling on a few words.

 Exam structure: reading (60 minutes)

 The 40 questions in the reading part are intended to evaluate a variety of reading abilities.
-These include skimming, understanding logical argument, reading for gist, reading for major ideas, reading for detail, reading for comprehension, and recognising the perspectives, attitudes, and purposes of writers.
+These include skimming, understanding logical arguments, reading for gist, reading for major ideas, reading for detail, reading for comprehension, and recognising the perspectives, attitudes, and purposes of writers.

 Three lengthy readings, ranging from discursive and analytical to factual and descriptive, are part of the IELTS Academic test.
 These come from publications including books, journals, periodicals, and newspapers.
 They have been chosen for a non-specialist audience yet are suitable for students starting university courses or looking to register for a profession.

-IELTS Academic Reading in detail
+IELTS Academic Reading in Detail

 - Multiple choice